How To Use Median For Budgeting: Easy Step-By-Step

 1. What is the median budgeting?

-The median is the number that sits exactly in the middle of a sorted list of values.
+In basic statistics, this middle point helps describe a typical value without being distorted by extreme highs or lows.
 When applied to budgeting, it represents your typical spending, unaffected by extreme highs or lows.

 2. Why is median budgeting better for real-life?